 Because high school students are dependent financially on at least one parent in almost all cases, an exception to the law was created.
 Parents with students still in high school are obligated to continue child support payments even if their child turns 19.
 Their support obligation terminates a month after the child graduates.
 If the child stops attending school, child support ends as well.

 However, the obligation will start again if the child re-enrolls.
 In any case, child support for a student in high school will never extend beyond the child’s 21st birthday.

 Child Support and Disabilities

-If a child is physically or mentally disabled, and dependent upon parents for care, the child support obligation will continue as long as the disability is present.
-However, if the disability occurs after the child turns 19, child support may not be ordered.
+If a child is physically or mentally disabled and dependent upon parents for care, the child support obligation will continue as long as the disability is present.
+However, if the disability occurs after the child turns 19, child support may or may not be ordered.

 Voluntary Continuation of Support

-Obviously, parents are not forced to stop providing financial support when the child becomes emancipated.
-Many parents opt to pay support while the child is enrolled college or some other milestone is met.
+Parents are not forced to stop providing financial support to an emancipated minor or when their child turns 19.
+Many parents opt to pay support while the child is enrolled in college or some other milestone is met.

-Divorced or never married couples may also opt to enter an agreement on their own relating to child support.
-However, doing so without getting advice from an experienced family lawyer in Adams country or your local area is a bad idea.
+Never-married couples may also opt to enter an agreement on their own relating to child support.
+However, doing so without getting advice from an experienced family lawyer is a bad idea.